-The quantitative report generated from the information collected using the Contracts

-Data Sheets by the PPME Tool is the Performance Measurement Indicators (PMI)

-Report.
-The PMIs are quantifiable indicators that show how well the Entities are performing in relation to eleven (11) critical factors that cover their procurement processes and contract management practices.
-Based on the levels of achievement, the Entities can gauge whether they are meeting the set targets or have to put in the necessary corrective measures to address shortcomings identified in the previous assessment exercises.
+The quantitative report generated from the information collected using the Contracts Data Sheet by the PPME tool is the Performance Measurement Indicators (PMI) report.
+PMIs are quantifiable indicators that show how well the Entities are performing in relation to eleven (11) critical factors that cover their procurement processes and contract management practices.
+Based on the levels of achievement, the Entities are able to gauge whether or not they are meeting the set targets or have to put in the necessary corrective measures to address shortcomings identified in the previous assessment exercises.

-This Report presents the national average scores for each of the procurement compliance/performance indicators.
-As in the case of the Performance Assessment System, the PPME Tool generates a PMI report for each of the assessed Entities.
-The eleven (11) Indicators for which results are generated by the PPME Tool are:
+This report presents the national average scores for each of the procurement compliance/performance indicators.
+As in the case of the Performance Assessment System, the PPME tool generates a PMI report for each of the assessed Entities.

+The eleven (11) Indicators for which results are generated by the PPME tool are:

 - Advertisement of Tender Opportunities

-- Publication of Contract Awards
+- Publication of Awards

 - Time for Tender Invitation and Opening

 - Tenderer Participation

 - Responsive Tenders

 - Method of Procurement

 - Tender Processing Lead-time

 - Cancelled Tendering procedures

 - Protests

 - Resolution of Contract Disputes

 - Contract Completion